Contents of Article

 When delivered monthly, Interceptor and Sentinel claim to provide your pet with more than protection.

-Each brand claims to provide peace-of-mind and come with the recommendation of veterinarians and pet owners alike.
+Each brand claims to provide peace-of-mind and come with the recommendation of veterinarians and pet owners.

 Interceptor is a well trusted parasitic preventive treatment primarily utilized to prevent heartworm, but also effective against roundworms, hookworms, and whipworms.